 These regular networking sessions helped me develop a strong bond with my fellow students.
 Yes, like any self respecting frat boys, we were like brothers.
 Or more like “XYZ bhai”.
 We had pledged loyalty to each other.
 We always made it a point to help each other in times of need.
 At times, unscrupulous means were employed for this purpose.
 But as it’s said, “the end justifies the means”.

 Yes, there are certain restrictions to the induction process.
 The student has to be of a certain caliber to be a part of his hallowed club.
 In the first year, most of the students feel that they won’t make it in.
 They feel it is beyond them.
 However, like any other educational program in India, there is a certain cut off score to get in.
 These marks may vary depending on the college.
+At my university, the cut off was below 40 on a 100 marks exam.

 And yes, there exists hazing.
 Or “ragging”, as we call it in India.
 However, unlike in the US, the brothers do not involve themselves in hazing.
 The professors and examination proctors do it instead.
 Initially, you feel mortified.
 “Spare me the humiliation” or “why me”, are some common thoughts.
 Then you get used to it.
 You learn to take the pain.
 After a point you actually start enjoying it.
 After graduation, you laugh over such incidents.
 However, somewhere deep inside there brims the sadistic urge to know what the new inductees are going through.